Pumpkin Seeds: Is This Constantly Recommended Acne Food Worth The Hype?

 Recommended – the 7 greatest natural topical treatments for acne

+Pumpkin seeds also contain lectins, which cause digestive discomfort on the surface, and reduce the absorption of important acne nutrients beneath.
 Finally, there are protease inhibitors, found in all seeds.
-The goal of this weapon is to disrupt protein digestion, causing the predators of pumpkins like deer and rabbits to weaken and get eaten by their own predators.
-Because of these toxins, it’s a mystery whether the beneficial glycine will actually be absorbed at all, because it’s an amino acid.
-If your digestion is exactly average, you will still benefit moderately.
+The goal of these is to disrupt protein digestion, causing the natural predators of pumpkins like deer and rabbits to weaken and get eaten by their own predators.
+Don’t worry – you probably won’t get eaten – but these could make the beneficial glycine weaker than it first appears.

 Who can eat pumpkin seeds?